 It is essential to remember that you will never forget the funeral day, regardless of its creation and delivery.
 It is such an important day, and we do all we can to put together something you will never forget with positive thoughts.
 It is also important to remember that the day is more than just celebrating the lives lost; it is also a time to share the grief and say farewell.
 The funeral service is structured to balance the emotions so that when the farewell part of the service comes, everyone feels relaxed, inspired, and emotionally ready for the final moment.
 We can create a service; each will depend on the individual family, wishes, and requirements.
 Aspects such as music, readings, verses, and poems all help contribute to a fitting service and one that fully reflects the life lost.

-Gone are the days of the 23rd Psalm and Abide with Me; today, many people wish to create relevance with the music, making it an integral part of the service experience: Pop, Rock, Country, Classical, whatever your loved one enjoyed in life is a relevant and appropriate music type to play.
-Careful planning is always given to integrating music; this is something the Searson family arranges, putting together a well-scheduled repertoire of songs that precisely suit the moment.
-We can source your music requirements from a library of over one million songs; we even put them to CD or IPod, depending upon the place of service.
+Gone are the days of the 23rd Psalm and Abide with Me; today, many people wish to create relevance with the music, making it an integral part of the service experience: Pop, Rock, Country, Classical, whatever your loved one enjoys in life is a relevant and appropriate music type to play.
+Careful planning is given to music; this is something the Searson family arranges, putting together a well-scheduled repertoire of songs that precisely suit the moment.
+We can source your music requirements from a library of over one million songs; we even put them on CD or IPod, depending upon the place of service.

 POEMS / VERSES: